All Episodes

 It'll be in their rules as to when all this shit happens.

-It's real straightforward, it's easy to read, it's tedious, but it's easy, right?
+It's tedious, but it's easy, right?

-Uh okay, so you get 15 days to respond, they get 15 days to respond to you.
+They get 15 days to respond to you.

 As soon as they respond, you can reply.

-So that was where my that was one of my tactics, okay.
+So that was where my, that was one of my tactics, okay?

 My tactics was alacrity.

-Okay, which means speed, it means exact speed.
+Okay, which means speed.

-Cost me a shitload of money, they threw me in a RICO case, which is uh racketeering and and corrupt organizations act, and you know, and I don't like any of these other fuckers that I don't even know any of these other fuckers that are being sued.
+And, you know, and I don't like any of these other fuckers that I don't even know any of these other fuckers that are being sued.

 I didn't belong there.